DataDrivenEngineer/VimConfig/README.md

 # VimConfig
-This repositoory coontains Vim configurations for different purposes.
+This repositoory contains Vim configurations for different purposes.

 # How to
 Configurations are written for Unix environments.
 Download the configuration, rename it to `.vimrc` and place it to your home directory